 Improves mental health.

-- Improves mental health.
-Providing stimulating activities and events helps decrease feelings of loneliness and depression, and can also improve overall cognition and mental health.
+Providing stimulating activities help decrease feelings of loneliness and depression, which can improve overall cognition and mental health.

 Residents feel a higher level of respect when they are allowed to make their own decisions.
 Focusing on their individual needs and abilities provides them with a better sense of control over their lives.